Varazze

 Varazze ([vaˈraddze; vaˈrattse]; Väze) is a comune (municipality) in the Province of Savona in the Italian region of Liguria, located about 30 km west of Genoa and about 11 km northeast of Savona in the Riviera di Ponente.
 Nearby in the Ligurian Apennines is the Monte Beigua with its Natural Regional Park.

 Economy is predominantly based on the shipyards, yachting and tourism.

 History

-The burgh grew around the former Roman station named Ad Navalia.
-In the Middle Ages, Varazze was disputed between Savona and Genoa, due to its notable ships production.
-In 1227, it became an independent commune but, after a short seigniory of the Malocello, it was sold to the Republic of Genoa in 1290.
+The burgh grew around the former Roman station named Ad Navalia, mentioned in the Tabula Peutingeriana.
+In the Middle Ages, Varazze was the main port of the marquisate of Bosco, one of the three main margraviates of the Aleramici, and disputed between Savona and Genoa, due to its notable ship production.
+In 1227, it became an independent commune, but by the Treaty of Varazze of 1251 it was annexed along with Savona by the Republic of Genoa, who conceded the fief to the Malocelli in 1290, and to the Doria in 1317.

 In 1525, Hugo of Moncada, admiral of emperor Charles V, was defeated here in a naval battle and taken prisoner.
 Varazze followed the history of Genoa until it was captured by French troops in 1798.
 In 1815 it became part of the Kingdom of Sardinia.
-In 1861, it became part of the newly unified Kingdom of Italy.
+In 1861, it became part of the newly unified Kingdom of Italy and seat of the Giurisdizione di Colombo (Jurisdiction of Columbus).